 - To move a panel icon (or panel icon group), drag the icon.
 You can drag panel icons up and down in the dock, into other docks (where they appear in the panel style of that dock), or outside the dock (where they appear as floating icons).

 By saving the current size and position of panels as a named workspace, you can restore that workspace even if you move or close a panel.
-The names of saved workspaces appear in the workspace switcher in the Application bar.
+The names of saved workspaces appear in the workspace switcher in the Document toolbar.

-Select Manage Workspaces from the workspace switcher in the Application bar, select the workspace, and then click Delete.
-(The option is not available in Fireworks.)
+Select Manage Workspaces from the workspace switcher in the Application bar to open the Manage Workspaces dialog box.
+Select the workspace, and then click Delete.

 You can view multiple documents in a single Document window by using tabs to identify each document.
 You can also display them as part of a floating workspace, in which each document appears in its own window.